 Tip 2: Which Social Media Platforms is Your Audience Visiting Most?

 Determine the best social media channels for your business, and what social media channels are you currently on?
 Which platforms is your target audience(s) using most?

 - Are you on Facebook, Twitter, LinkedIn?

-- What about Instagram and Snapchat?
+- What about Instagram, Snapchat, TikTok?

 - Are your customers on